oracle-quickstart/oci-ocihpc/README.md

 To install and configure OCI CLI, please follow the steps in [this link](https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm).

+The OCI user account you use in OCI CLI should have the necessary policies configured for OCI Resource Manager.
+Please check [this link](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingstacksandjobs.htm) for information on required policies.

 `Unzip` and `jq` come installed in many linux distributions.
 If you need to install them, please check the tools' websites for installation.

 ### PATH settings